Hello World!¶

 - In the folders widget, expand the

-- Find and expand the Application Manager folder.
+This folder contains the list of instantiated mailbox-wide Applications. - Find and expand the Application Manager folder.
 You should see a single entry with a garbled text label.
 That's the application instance id of your Application Manager app of your mailbox.
-Click it to launch the Application Manager GUI.
+Click it to launch the Application Manager GUI. - Click the "Instantiate In Dev Mode" button. - Enter your desired app id and app name.
+Do note that, once published, it's not possible to change the app id of a Sobamail application. - Click "Submit" to instantiate your app.

 Note

 You are supposed to use only subdomains of domain names you control as your application id.
-Sobamail reserves the right to remove your application from the Sobamail Root App Store without any notice and without providing any reason whatsoever.

-By definition, sobamail users are given control of the <user>.user.app.<domain.name>
+By definition, Sobamail users are given control of the <user>.user.app.<domain.name>

 domain with all of its subdomains.
-So if your Sobamail username is alice@example.com
+So if your Sobamail username is alice@example.com,

-, you can use eg. responder.alice.user.app.example.com
+you can use eg. tutorial1.alice.user.app.example.com as application id.

 Follow on-screen instructions to locate the develroot.

-import "soba://computer/R1"; // (1)
+import "soba://computer/R2"; // (1)

 import { // (2)